 Coffee Station Cabinet

 If you have the extra cabinet space, consider turning a couple of cabinets into a coffee station.
-Here, Laura Cattano opened up a cabinet and created a coffee station complete with a coffee maker, coffee grinder, French press, coffee mugs, and beans to make enjoying a cup of joe easier in the mornings.
+Here, Laura Cattano created a coffee station complete with a coffee maker, coffee grinder, French press, coffee mugs, and beans to make enjoying a cup of joe easier in the mornings.

 Moody and Masculine